FriendsOfTYPO3/typo3db_legacy/README.md

     'constraints' => [
         ...
         'depends' => [
-            'typo3db_legacy' => '1.0.0-1.0.99',
+            'typo3db_legacy' => '1.0.0-1.1.99',
         ],
     ],
 ```

 ## Configuration
 The extension consumes the same 'Default' configuration from TYPO3_CONF_VARS as the
 doctrine based API.
-The connection is initialized in the extensions ext_localconf.php file.
+The connection is initialized in the extension's ext_localconf.php file.

 ## Current state
 The latest version here reflects a feature-complete state.
 There are bugs, we know,
 there are possible feature requests - we know.
 But it's highly likely that this
-extensions gets no new features, unless somebody steps up and continues the development
+extension gets no new features, unless somebody steps up and continues the development
 (see further below).

 ## Contribution